NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 The Utah Jazz, under head coach Quin Snyder, found a way to maximize Gobert’s talents by funneling in drivers, forcing them to finish over or around Gobert; however, it seems those days are long gone.

 Lastly, Gobert’s competition has only gotten stiffer, and his play style on both ends of the floor is starting to fade out.
-Players like Jaren Jackson Jr, Evan Mobley, Victor Wembanyama, Bam Adebayo, Chet Holmgren, and Anthony Davis possess similar size yet are all more versatile defensively.
+Players like Jaren Jackson Jr., Evan Mobley, Victor Wembanyama, Bam Adebayo, Chet Holmgren, and Anthony Davis possess similar sizes yet are all more versatile defensively.
 Gobert is the weakest perimeter defender out of every player listed above; switchability is essential to be considered an elite defender in today’s league.

 Gobert’s dominant defensive days are past him, and his offensive ceiling and fit give him a limit on how much he can be played.
 His NBA Defensive Player of the Year odds hold no value at +1400.